Stability Results Of Small Diameter Properties In Banach Spaces

-In this work we introduce Ball Huskable Property ($BHP$) and explore its relation with $BSCP$ and $BDP$.
-We observe that $BDP$ implies $BHP$ which in turn implies $BSCP$ and none of the implications can be reversed.
-We prove certain stability results for $BDP$ , $BHP$ and $BSCSP$ leading to a discussion of these properties in the context of Ideals in Banach spaces, see \cite {GKS} and \cite{R}.
-We use various techniques from the geometric theory of Banach spaces to achieve this.
-The spaces that we will be considering have been well studied in literature.
-A large class of function spaces like the Bloch spaces, Lorentz and Orlicz spaces, spaces of vector valued functions and spaces of compact operators are examples of the spaces we will be considering, for details, see \cite{HWW} .
+In this work we introduce Ball Huskable Property ($BHP$) and explore its relation with $BSCSP$ and $BDP$.
+We observe that $BDP$ implies $BHP$ which in turn implies $BSCSP$ and none of the implications can be reversed.
+We prove certain stability results for $BDP$ , $BHP$ and $BSCSP$.
+We further explore these properties in the context of three space property.The spaces that we will be considering have been well studied in literature.
+A large class of function spaces like the Bloch spaces, Lorentz and Orlicz spaces, spaces of vector valued functions and spaces of compact operators are examples of the spaces we will be considering, for details, see \cite{HWW}